-The department offers the B.S., B.A., and minor in Mathematics; the B.S. in Economics/ Mathematics; M.S. in Applied Mathematics; M.S. in Mathematical Finance; M.S. in Statistics; M.A. in Mathematics; M.A. in Applied Mathematics; M.S. in Computational Molecular Biology; Ph.D. in Applied Mathematics; and Ph.D. in Mathematics.
+The department offers the B.S., B.A., and minor in mathematics; B.S. and B.A. in applied and computational mathematics; B.S. in mathematics/economics; progressive B.S./M.S. in mathematics; progressive B.S. in economics/mathematics/M.S. in mathematical finance; M.S. in applied mathematics; M.S. in mathematical finance; M.S. in statistics; M.A. in mathematics; M.A. in applied mathematics; M.S. in computational molecular biology; Ph.D. in applied mathematics; and Ph.D. in mathematics.